SrIzan10/vinci/README.md

 - More fun games
 - Modern typescript and discord.js
 - SQLite + Prisma instead of MongoDB + Mongoose
-- Less API queries by using local datasets (like the Spanish dictionary)
+- Less API queries and more performance by using local datasets (like the Spanish dictionary)

 # Available commands
 - `/rolemenu` - Role selection menu (owner only)